Glizzus/blog/src/content/blog/should-you-do-devcontainers.md

 more that Dev Containers can do for us here.
 For this application, I would not recommend Dev Containers.

 For another application, however, such as a REST API, you will probably be required to connect to MongoDB, MySQL, Redis, or some other external program.
-This is the perfect use case for Dev Containers!
+Applications like these are perfect for Dev Containers.

 ### Entire Team is Proficient in the Technology